apache/flink/docs/dev/table/sql/dml.zh.md

 **PARTITION**

-`PARTITION` clause should contain all partition columns of this table.
+`PARTITION` clause should contain static partition columns of this inserting.

 ### Examples